6 Must-Follow Tips to Reach Early Retirement

-Why can’t you just keep making your minimum payments and roll your leftover cash into your retirement accounts?
+Why can’t you keep making minimum payments and roll your leftover cash into your retirement accounts?
 It’s all about interest rates.

 6. Roll extra cash into retirement accounts

-Hitting the numbers you need to retire in a short time frame requires significant contributions to your various retirement accounts.
-With all your debts out of the way and side gigs in place, you’ll want to roll all your extra cash into retirement savings vehicles.
+Hitting the numbers, you need to retire in a short time frame requires significant contributions to your various retirement accounts.
+With your debts out of the way, you’ll want to roll your extra cash into retirement savings vehicles.

-Another option is an individual retirement account.
-IRAs also offer tax benefits, and you can sign up for one of these without an employer, making them great for self-employed folks.
-In a traditional IRA, your contributions are tax-deductible and withdrawals are taxed.
+Individual retirement account (IRA): IRAs also offer tax benefits, and you can sign up for one without an employer, making them great for self-employed people.
+In a traditional IRA, your contributions are tax-deductible, and withdrawals are taxed.
 In a Roth IRA, your contributions are post-tax, but the withdrawals are generally tax-free.

-The only problem with maxing out these accounts, is there are strict withdrawal rules.
+Keep in mind that these accounts have strict withdrawal rules.
 If you take a withdrawal from a 401(k) or IRA before you’re 59 1/2 years old, you’re subject to a 10% penalty.
-So if you plan on retiring at 40, you will have 19 1/2 years before you can start making unpenalized withdrawals.
+So if you plan on a retirement date at age 40, you will have 19 1/2 years before you can start making unpenalized withdrawals.

-With nearly two decades where you can’t touch your 401(k) or IRA without being penalized, you may want to consider rolling any additional free cash into more accessible investment accounts, including the stock market or index funds.
-These more accessible accounts can give you the retirement income you need to get through those first few decades of retirement.
+With nearly two decades where you can’t touch your 401(k) or IRA without being penalized, you may want to consider rolling any additional free cash into more accessible investment accounts, such as the stock market or index funds.
+These more accessible accounts may give you the retirement income you need to get through those first few decades.

 Execute your early retirement plan

-With a firm plan now in place, it’s time for execution.
+With a firm plan now in place, it’s time to execute.
 Depending on your comfort level with finances, you may be ready to dive right into the first step toward early retirement.
-If you’re still not sure if this is the path for you, your first stop may be to a financial advisor to see what your options are.
+If you’re still unsure if this is your path, your first stop may be to a financial planner to see your options.